VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Introduction

 \section{Introduction}

 Building on the advancements of Large Language Models (LLMs), Vision LLMs (VLLMs) have recently gained significant attention.
-Models such as LLaVA~\cite{liu2023visualinstructiontuning, liu2024improvedbaselinesvisualinstruction} have shown impressive performance across various visual understanding tasks involving both images and videos.
-Despite their potential, VLLMs are notably prone to hallucinations, where generated responses that appear to be plausible contradict the visual context~\cite{bai2024hallucinationmultimodallargelanguage}.
+Models such as LLaVA~\citep{liu2023visualinstructiontuning, liu2024improvedbaselinesvisualinstruction} have shown impressive performance across various visual understanding tasks involving both images and videos.
+Despite their potential, VLLMs are notably prone to hallucinations, where generated responses appear plausible but contradict visual context~\citep{bai2024hallucinationmultimodallargelanguage, hallucinationisinevitablexu2024}.
 This problem significantly compromises the reliability of VLLMs, hindering their practical use in real-world applications.

-To tackle this challenge, some methods propose to leverage post-hoc techniques such as contrastive decoding~\cite{leng2023mitigatingobjecthallucinationslarge, zhu2024ibdalleviatinghallucinationslarge, m3id, zhuang2024gameontree} and attention calibration~\cite{huang2024operaalleviatinghallucinationmultimodal, ma2023vistallamareliablevideonarrator, liu2024paying, lessismore, xuan2024damro, zhoumitigating2024, xing2024mitigating}.
+To tackle this challenge, some methods propose to leverage post-hoc techniques such as contrastive decoding~\citep{leng2023mitigatingobjecthallucinationslarge, zhu2024ibdalleviatinghallucinationslarge, m3id, zhuang2024gameontree} and attention calibration~\citep{huang2024operaalleviatinghallucinationmultimodal, ma2023vistallamareliablevideonarrator, liu2024paying, lessismore, xuan2024damro, zhoumitigating2024, xing2024mitigating}.
 Other efforts have been devoted to the evaluation of hallucinations in VLLMs.
-For example, CHAIR~\cite{rohrbach2019objecthallucinationimagecaptioning} initially studies object-based hallucination evaluation with the aid of the image captioning task.
-Subsequent studies~\cite{li2023evaluatingobjecthallucinationlarge, liu2024phdpromptedvisualhallucination, kaul2024throneobjectbasedhallucinationbenchmark, hallupi} instead harness paired \textlangle\textit{positive, hallucinatory}\textrangle\xspace questions to probe such hallucinations.
-Additionally, MMHalBench~\cite{sun2024aligningmmhalbench} and AMBER~\cite{wang2024amberllmfreemultidimensionalbenchmark} expand beyond object-based evaluations by constructing benchmarks that cover attribute and relationship hallucinations.
+For example, CHAIR~\citep{rohrbach2019objecthallucinationimagecaptioning} initially studies object-based hallucination evaluation with the aid of the image captioning task.
+Subsequent studies~\citep{li2023evaluatingobjecthallucinationlarge, liu2024phdpromptedvisualhallucination, kaul2024throneobjectbasedhallucinationbenchmark, hallupi} instead harness paired \textlangle\textit{positive, hallucinatory}\textrangle\xspace questions to probe such hallucinations.
+Additionally, MMHalBench~\citep{sun2024aligningmmhalbench} and AMBER~\citep{wang2024amberllmfreemultidimensionalbenchmark} expand beyond object-based evaluations by constructing benchmarks that cover attribute and relationship hallucinations.